Plyboard vs Gypsum Board: Understanding The Core Differences

 Sustainability is becoming a crucial consideration in construction.
 Plyboard, when sourced from certified forests, is an eco-friendly option.
 However, the adhesives used in plyboard can emit volatile organic compounds (VOCs).
 Gypsum board is recyclable and has a lower environmental impact during production, but it’s not biodegradable.

-8. Applications in Residential Spaces
+8. Applications In Residential Spaces

 For residential settings, the choice between plyboard vs gypsum board depends on the room and its requirements.
 Plyboard is ideal for kitchens and bathrooms due to its moisture resistance and strength.
 Gypsum board is better for living rooms and bedrooms, where aesthetics and fire resistance are key.

-9. Applications in Commercial Spaces
+9. Applications In Commercial Spaces

 In commercial spaces, gypsum board is often preferred for its cost-effectiveness and fire resistance.
 It’s used extensively in office buildings, hotels, and hospitals.
 Plyboard, with its robustness, is ideal for areas needing additional strength, like retail stores or industrial settings.